Help us kick off our 2024 Pledge Drive!

 Join our Church Family

-Norfield Congregational Church welcomes all people to explore the possibility of membership in our church.
+Norfield Congregational Church welcomes all people to explore the possibility of becoming a member of our church.
 According to our constitution, any person who is baptized and accepts our covenant will be admitted as a member.
-To aid visitors to the church, we offer a series of inquiry classes.
-These classes typically follow worship service, and a light lunch is served.

 Live, in-person (and online) service every Sunday at 10 am